 A coworker of mine complained that c++ doesn't define any ROL or ROR operators, namely rotate left and rotate right.
 So here are two quick and dirty template functions which do a little bit twiddling to get it done for anyone who is interested.
 Because it is implemented with templates, it should work for all integer types, signed or unsigned.

 I found myself wanting to be able to quickly search a large binary file for a certain byte pattern the other day, only the be dissapointed and find nothing.
 So bgrep was born.
 It's usage is simple, you specify one or more bytes on the command line and it will search stdin for that byte pattern reporting the results as it goes.
 For example:

 This will search my_file for the byte pattern 01 02 03 04 (which of course is 04030201 when viewed as a little-endian 32-bit value).
 You may search for patterns of any length which is 1 byte or more.

-The concept of properties is something that C++ lacks, yet other languages have.
+The concept of properties is something that c++ lacks, yet other languages have.
 In general, they are not needed, but sometimes can be useful in making code more clear.
-So I developed a template based solution to implementing properties with the least amount of intrusive code in the class it's being applied to.
-Check it out here.
+So I developed a solution to implementing properties with the least amount of intrusive code in the class it's being applied to.
 I've also provided an example of its usage.

 Because I wanted to support larger fixed point values, I decided to make a

 uint128 class which acts like a normal unsigned integer type in pretty much every way.
 All the basic mathematical operations are there and can be output to a

 This Matrix class is the basis for the maps in my RPG engine.
 It is copyable, resizable, and uses the c-like operators which are properly bound checked and may throw

 will create a matrix object with a width of 2 and a height of 3 and assign 10 the last valid element.
 The current version is row major only, but a future version will support column major as well.